-It shouldn’t come as any news to you that quitting smoking is a good idea for health reasons.
+It shouldn’t come as any news to you that giving up smoking is a good idea for health reasons.
 Not only is smoking a huge factor in the vast majority of lung cancer cases, but it also ups your chances of suffering a heart attack by six times.
 Some insurance companies also choose not to insure smokers.
 Smoking is directly linked to nearly half a million deaths in the UK every year so there are a lot of reasons to give up smoking.

 Health issues aren’t the only factors that can motivate you to give up smoking.
 They’re surely the most important, but there are other advantages to quitting as well.
 Smoking takes a toll on your personal appearance, specifically on your skin, your teeth, and your eyes.
 When you quit smoking by using an electronic cigarette, or just going cold turkey, you’ll not only get healthier and feel better, but you’ll start looking better, too.
 Here are six improvements in your appearance that stem from giving up the habit.

 6 Ways to Get Smoking Hot by Giving Up Smoking